Scott-Klein/GB/README.md

 # GB
 Project started January 2021, Tetris runs perfectly, Pokemon with an occaisional graphical glitch.
-Nothing else has been tested yet.
+Most other ROMS run correctly depending on the exact MBC type.

 # Please suggest a name for my emulator!!!